Anne-Catherine’s MAP journey between inseminations and IVF

 • Your work: it is difficult to juggle doctor’s appointments and absences.
 I didn’t want to say anything to my employer, but you have to manage the constraints of work and the timing of biology!
 In the beginning, I simply put « insemination » in my diary as if it were a simple routine examination.
 But after my emotional exhaustion, I learned to give myself time to prepare and rest during the MAP procedures.
 I now dare to ask for days off when I feel I need them for an appointment, exam or important intervention!

-• Your social life: I often cancelled at the last minute because I wasn't feeling well morally or physically related to the injections.
-But also sometimes because I couldn't handle being with my pregnant friends or with their children.
-It's not against them, but at times we just needed to protect ourselves.
+• Your social life: I often cancelled at the last minute because I was not feeling well morally or physically related to the injections.
+But also sometimes because I couldn’t handle being with my pregnant friends or with their children.
+It’s not against them, but at times we just needed to protect ourselves.

 • You: guilt!
 I had a very bad experience with the stimulations.
 I felt guilty for not being able to produce the hormones naturally to get pregnant and even the artificial ones didn’t work.
 We don’t understand what’s wrong with us.